-The court granted the petition for review and remanded, finding that even though other members of the petitioner’s family may not have been “uniquely or specially targeted” by the MS-13 gang, this fact did not did not undermine petitioner’s own fear of persecution.
+The court granted the petition for review and remanded, finding that even though other members of the petitioner’s family may not have been “uniquely or specially targeted” by the MS-13 gang, this fact did not undermine petitioner’s own fear of persecution.
 (Aquino v.
 Holder, 7/18/14)

 The court found that substantial evidence supported the BIA's conclusion that the petitioner failed to present adequate evidence linking the harm he suffered from his uncle and the police officer in Mexico to his sexual orientation.
 (Gutierrez v.
 Att'y Gen., 8/12/14)

 The court remanded, finding the IJ erred when holding that because petitioner's pro-democracy political opinion reflected views he had when he emigrated, the activism did not constitute changed circumstances that excused untimeliness pursuant to INA §208 (a)(2)(D).
 (Lin v.
 Holder, 8/19/14)